Ellen Pao: Controversy involving Reddit's CEO Steve Huffman

 In June 2020, Pao released a tweet through her official Twitter profile, stating the need to "call out" Reddit's leadership.

-The tweet contained arguments against current Reddit CEO Steve Huffman (registered on Reddit as /u/spez).
+The tweet contained arguments against current Reddit CEO Steve Huffman.
 Pao deemed him as responsible for the rampant racism and hatred on the platform, accusing Reddit of "monetizing white supremacy".

 Huffman had previously released an open letter on the website in response to the George Floyd protests, in which he affirmed that the platform "[does] not tolerate hate, racism, and violence."
 Pao, however, found his remarks hypocritical and criticized Huffman.

 Several popular subreddits, such as r/NBA and r/NFL, agreed with Pao, shutting down their pages for 24 hours, in a polemic against Huffman, calling out his letter as "hypocritical" and asking Reddit's leadership to take more concrete actions against racism on the platform.

 Views

 In 2021, amid the fraud trial of former Theranos CEO Elizabeth Holmes, Pao wrote in the New York Times that it can both be true that Holmes "should be held accountable for her actions" and that male CEOs not being similarly held to account for misjudgement and wrongdoing is a symptom of sexism.
 As examples, she cited Facebook's role in facilitating the Rohingya genocide and propagating "anti-vaccination propaganda" under Mark Zuckerberg, Juul's misleading promotion of nicotine products, including to children, under Kevin Burns, and numerous scandals at Uber under Travis Kalanick.